The Darkest Experiment in Chronobiology Revealed a Terrifying Secret

 The Discovery That Changed Our Understanding of Biological Time

-A Discovery That Challenged Time Perception
+A Discovery That Challenged the Perception of Time

 When Siffre emerged from the cave on September 17, he was convinced it was August 20.
 Sixty-three days had passed, but he had experienced only 35.
 His mind had literally compressed time.